 It is proposed that all vehicles comply with Euro V at core level, in order to prevent the use of low performance vehicles.
 A minimum percentage of 40% of Euro VI is proposed for core and 60% for comprehensive level.
+The replacement of vehicles will naturally increase the penetration of Euro VI in the fleets, and therefore these percentages need to raise yearly according to the typical replacement rates to maintain the same ambition level.
+For these reason, the criteria proposal includes yearly increments of 8%.
 This will stimulate the acceleration of the replacement rate to increase the share of Euro VI buses.
 These technical specifications are complemented with award criteria to promote a better performance of the fleet in line with the criteria of category 3.